Houstin0/project-Maddolla_vape/README.md

 This project is an e-commerce website built using React, Vite, JavaScript, and Tailwind CSS.
 Madolla Vape website is designed to provide a user-friendly and accessible online store where customers can easily find and purchase high-quality vape pens without the need to log in.
 The project aims to increase market reach and provide a seamless shopping experience that encourages repeat business and customer satisfaction.

-The app has been deployed, to visit it follow the [Deployed Site Link](https://maliduka.onrender.com/).
+The app has been deployed, to visit it follow this: [Deployed Site Link](https://maliduka.onrender.com/).

 ## Table of Contents